A track record of delivering mission critical technology solutions for global majors and disruptive startupsRead More

 Now we understand where our product needs modifications so that it can withstand the competition and plan for the longer term to retain customer loyalty.
 To execute this, there needs to be a rapid ramping up of resources in the form of manpower, time, motivation, and investment.
 In today’s digital world, availability of these resources is a primary concern.
 At Ignitho, we have seen success in the form of increased productivity and reduced speed to delivery in scaling up innovative solutions through our Rapid Prototyping and Distributed Agile methodologies.
 Ignitho’s team of experts include close to 100 professionals particularly trained in Agile software development methodologies such as Scrum and Kanban.
 Our Agile Scrum development framework follows an incremental approach practising the right norms of Agile.

 It is easy to get into a comfortable zone and conclude that the existing solution is enough to satisfy customers.
 Leaders can become complacent to scale up their products when faced with challenges such as lack of time to devote to new ideas, resources to develop these ideas.
-The fear of failure after tasting success can stop any leader from thinking out-of-the-box and accepting new challenges to be worked upon.
+The fear of failure after tasting success can stop any leader from thinking out-of-the-box and accept new challenges to be worked upon.
 As a digital leader, one needs to stay ahead of the competition.
 And, this calls for embracing new challenges and making a success out of it.
 This requires resilience, time and energy.

 If something doesn’t work out, it’s time to bid goodbye to the individual feature/method/portion and quickly.
 Along with scaling up, it is also highly essential to scale out what doesn’t work and find out from customers as soon as possible.
 Customers will very quickly move to another product if there is something better on the market.
 Hence, it is never too late to admit the drawbacks and remove it from your innovation plans.